Heavy Metal Kids

 Price: $20.00

-These overlooked British rockers get labeled as proto-glam advocates.
+These overlooked British rockers get labeled as proto-glam advocates and early punks.
 I'm not going to tell you that's entirely wrong, but to my ears they actually sound like a cross between The Faces and a British version of a mid-western American working band like Head East.
-In fact front man/lead singer Gary Holton vocal mannerisms occasionally remind me a bit of Head East singer John Schlitt (albeit with a heavy Cockney accent).
+In fact front man/lead singer Gary Holton vocal mannerisms occasionally remind me a bit of a cross between Aerosmith's Steven Tyler and Head East singer John Schlitt (albeit with a heavy Cockney accent).

 Holton actually had a background in acting before his stint as a wannabe rock star.
 He'd started his career in the theater as a child actor, including a stint in the Royal Shakespeare Company.
 In his teens he won a role in the English touring company of Hair.
-That experience seemingly turned him on to the rock and roll bug and in 1973 Holton decided to form a band, recruiting drummer Keith Boyce, keyboardist Danny Peyronel, bass player Ronnie Thomas, and guitarist Mickey Waller.
-Mixing Holton's theatrical roots with the desire to be a real rock and roll band, The Heavy Metal Kids attracted a loyal cult following and attracted a sponsor/mentor in the form of A&R man Dave Dee, who helped bring them to the attention of Atlantic Records, which signed them to a contract (ATCO acquiring US distribution rights).
+That experience seemingly turned him on to the rock and roll bug and in 1973 Holton decided to form a band, recruiting drummer Keith Boyce, keyboardist Danny Peyronel, bass player Ronnie Thomas and guitarist Mickey Waller.
+Mixing Holton's theatrical roots with the desire to be a real rock and roll band, The Heavy Metal Kids attracted a loyal cult following and a sponsor/mentor in the form of A&R man Dave Dee.
+Dee brought them to the attention of Atlantic Records, which signed them to a recording contract (ATCO acquiring US distribution rights).

-The album generated positive reviews from the critics, but in spite of extensive touring, the set proved commercially stillborne.
+The album generated positive reviews from the critics, but in spite of extensive touring, the set proved commercially stillborn.

 "Heavy Metal Kids" track listing: